CONTACT INFORMATION

 - Certificate of Registration or Recognition from a competent school authority supervising student affairs

-- Certificate of Registration or Recognition from any head/pastor of congregation or parish priest
+- Certificate of Registration or Recognition from any head/pastor of the congregation or parish priest

 - Certificate of Registration or Recognition from the president governing at the highest organizational level